Close your eyes and imagine walking into a classroom and seeing what can only be explained as pure chaos.

 You can see students arguing with paraprofessionals, a student laying on the floor and kicking his feet while he yells, a student sitting in the corner with his hood on (no doubt trying to cancel out the yelling he’s hearing) while staring at an iPad, and another student screaming and climbing up on the sink while her teacher blocks her because she wants the bubbles and won’t take no for an answer.

-You see the defeated look on the teacher and support staffs face, as well and the anxiety and exhaustion.
+You see the defeated look on the teacher and support staff’s face, as well and the anxiety and exhaustion.
 Fun, huh?
 Now walk into that same classroom months later and you see an entirely different scene.
 You see students sitting at their desks either diligently typing on a Chrome book or writing in their daily journals the mornings writing assignment.
 You see paraprofessionals standing near, but not next to the child they are aiding, gently giving support when needed.

 You hear soft music playing overhead and notice that the only light in the room is the natural light coming from the big windows on one side of the classroom.
-Next you hear a gentle bell ring as you see a teacher hit stop on the timer on her phone and prompt the students for the next transition.
+Next, you hear a gentle bell ring as you see a teacher hit stop on the timer on her phone and prompt the students for the next transition.
 What’s missing from the first time you went into that classroom to the second?
 What happened in roughly 180 days?
 Oh yeah, that overwhelming feeling of anxiety and chaos!
 That was my classroom and I want to share with you the changes I made to go from chaos to the peaceful environment every teacher dreams of.

 Think about what triggers anxiety in you, this could be a stack of bills or being late for work.
 Someone who has autism is likely to become anxious about things like making eye contact, holding up their end of a conversation, or trying to make a connection with another student.
-This anxiety may cause a student to act out in a way that they don’t want to, because of lack of other strategies, and the outcome is not what they would like.
-When we are feeling anxious our bodies cannot self-regulate because we are using self-control to fight our bodies initial response to the trigger (our fight or flight response).
+This anxiety may cause a student to act out in a way that they don’t want to, because of a lack of other strategies, and the outcome is not what they would like.
+When we are feeling anxious our bodies cannot self-regulate because we are using self-control to fight our body’s initial response to the trigger (our fight or flight response).
 So how can we help students with autism decrease their anxiety?
 That’s where mindfulness enters the classroom!

 A few years ago I started using mindfulness practices (such as meditation, deep breathing, yoga, etc.) after being diagnosed with anxiety.
-Anxiety is one of the most common diagnosis, affecting somewhere in the neighborhood of 40 million Americans.
+Anxiety is one of the most common diagnoses, affecting somewhere in the neighborhood of 40 million Americans.
 I don’t know about you, but I wanted to move out of that neighborhood!
-As I worked on my own anxiety I noticed how my students where suffering from many of the same symptoms, so I began implementing these techniques in the classroom.
+As I worked on my own anxiety I noticed how my students were suffering from many of the same symptoms, so I began implementing these techniques in the classroom.

 And what I saw over the year was that injurious behaviors decreased tremendously, their expressive and receptive language increased, as did their attention and academic readiness.
 But the biggest payoff for me was to see the pride they had when they were able to navigate a situation that used to trigger anxiety.
 Here are just a few of the techniques I used: